-The Tires inspector defines the tire friction curve for the wheels in the vehicle.
+The Tires section defines the tire friction curve for the wheels in the vehicle.

-The coefficient of friction is a function of the actual slip velocity.
+- Coefficient of friction () as function of the actual slip velocity.
 A small slip velocity increases the coefficient of friction up to the tire's peak friction.
-But if the slip gets increased beyond that peak point then the friction rapidly decreases to lower values.
+Increasing the slip beyond that peak point decreased the friction to lower values.

 This is the default tire friction curve in VPP:

 - For slips < 0.5 m/s the coefficient of friction is 0.95

 - For slips > 0.5 m/s the coefficient of friction increases progressively up to 1.1 at 1.5 m/s.

 - For slips > 1.5 m/s the coefficient of friction decreases progressively down to 0.8 at 4 m/s

 - For slips > 4 m/s the coefficient remains constant at 0.8